 A detailed estimate for each of the legally affected structures was undertaken by accredited appraisal company, Topconsult, listing the materials to be affected, labor required, overhead expenses, restoration and adding the contractor’s profit to the per sq.m. cost.
-The estimated total replacement costs obtained from accredited appraisers who undertook BOQ survey for affected legal structures and Gaia DMS Team for affected ISF structures.
+The estimated total replacement costs were obtained from accredited appraisers who undertook BOQ survey for affected legal structures and Gaia DMS Team for affected ISF structures.

-(1) Light Materials
+(1) Legal Structures

-The summary of the cost affected structures made of light materials is shown in Table 12.1-5 amounting to PhP 8,550,390.
+The summary of the cost of affected legal structures is shown in Table 12.1-5 amounting to PhP361,506,740.65.
+The table also depicts the total marginally and severely affected areas are 2,975.60 m2 and 37,257 m2, respectively.

-Table 12.1-5 Estimated Cost
+Table 12.1-5 Estimated Replacement Cost of Legal Structures based on BOQ